-As influenced by the factors discussed above, particularly the impact of the reduction in fair value of Angelic's contingent consideration in 2019 and the Tax Act in 2018, diluted net income per share totaled \$5.46 in 2019, an increase from the 2018 total of \$4.92 per diluted share.
-Diluted weighted average common shares outstanding for each of the years ended June 30, 2019, 2018 and 2017 have remained relatively stable.
+As influenced by the factors discussed above, particularly the increased expenditures for Project Ascent and costs attributed to the impacts of COVID-19 in 2020 and the reduction in fair value of Angelic's contingent consideration in 2019, diluted net income per share totaled \$4.97 in 2020, a decrease from the 2019 total of \$5.46 per diluted share.
+Diluted weighted average common shares outstanding for each of the years ended June 30, 2020 and 2019 have remained relatively stable.